jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 The first webserver gave rise became a commercial company called Netscape and would take the world by strom creating something called the "internet".
 The webserver started by ?? grew and became an opensource project in the late 90s.
 This software had been commercially available before at  a high price and was limited to those who alrady could afford a large hardware investement.
 The Apache webserver was onwe of the opensoruce tools, along with the mysql database, that lead the first dot-com boom and then bubble at the turn of the century.

+Webservers listen for requests on port 80.
+When receiving a request, they serve (they are webservers...) or render a page of HTML code and return that to a client (you) viewing a page through a web browser.
+The webserver by default will serve pages out of the ```/var/www/html``` directory on Linux and ```/var/www``` on FreeBSD.

 ### Apache

 Without Apache, companies such as Google, Facebook, Twitter, and many other companies started upon opensource never would have been able to get started.